Storing Project Settings in Version Control

 use current settings by default: a build uses the latest project settings from the TeamCity server.
 Users can run a build with older project settings via the custom build dialog.

-- changes in the following settings coming from a branch will be ignored and will not affect the build:
+changes in the following settings coming from the build's branch will be ignored and will not affect the build:

 VCS roots and checkout rules